mozder/studyapp/README.md

 # studyapp
 This Python study app allows users to add questions to a CSV file and then study them in a randomized order.
 It includes features such as the ability to select questions based on specific tags, a timer, and the ability to log study results.
 The app is designed to help users study more efficiently and keep track of their progress.

-# studyapp
-This Python study app allows users to add questions to a CSV file and then study them in a randomized order.
-It includes features such as the ability to select questions based on specific tags, a timer, and the ability to log study results.
-The app is designed to help users study more efficiently and keep track of their progress.

 # Installation

 To use this app, you'll need to have Python and Jupyter Notebook installed on your machine.
 Here's how to install them: